Tobie Matthew: Life

 Matthew was the son of the benefactor Frances and Tobias Matthew, then Dean of Christ Church, later Bishop of Durham, and finally Archbishop of York, by his marriage to Frances, a daughter of William Barlow, Bishop of Chichester.
 Matthew matriculated from Christ Church on 13 March 1589/90 and graduated MA (Oxon) on 5 July 1597.
-Because of his youthful extravagance, he is said to have been treated harshly by his parents.
-However, because of his large debts he is known to have received at different times the larg sum of £14,000.
+He spent extravagantly as a young man, because of his large debts he is known to have received at different times the large sum of £14,000 from his father.
 On 15 May 1599, he was admitted a member of Gray's Inn, where he began his close friendship with Francis Bacon.

 Two years later, Matthew was elected as Member of Parliament for Newport, in Cornwall.
 During this time, he was a frequent visitor to the court of Elizabeth I. In 1604, shortly after the accession of James I, Matthew was elected again to the House of Commons, this time by St Alban's (succeeding Bacon), and joined James's court.
 He also received a large grant from the Crown which provided for his future.